 Donít accept a drink if you are nervous.
-Put bags, paper, coats etc. down.
+Put bags, paper, coats, hats etc. down.
 Keep your hands still, adopt an upright alert posture.
 Deep breath.
 Try to relax.
 Smile if you can.
-You are here now, your on, you might as well enjoy it.
+You are here now, you're on, you might as well enjoy it.
 Be open and honest and try to be natural.
 Always look your interviewer in the eye; if there is more than one interviewer, keep eye contact as much as possible to include everyone in the conversation.
 Remember they are probably as nervous as you are and they are hoping you will solve their problem.

 Game Play: Ask Questions and Take Control.

 In the Interview donít let them take control.
 Use you main strategy of asking questions which shows a high level of interest.
 You are aiming to get to the stage of an easy, two way conversation exchanging facts, ideas and views.
 They want to feel comfortable with you as you do with them, if they feel comfortable they will want to work with you and vice versa.
 Always remember it is a two way process; you also have to decide if you want to work for them so you need to find out about the people and the organisation.
-You donít want to end up in some lousy job but your goal is to be offered the job.
+You donít want to end up in some lousy job but your goal is always to be offered the job.